8 money lessons for new college graduates

 2. Make a budget and stick to it

-A solid budget is the foundation for maintaining financial health.
-With an organized budget, you can track every incoming and outgoing expense, optimize the money you have, manage your debt and save for future expenses, like a car or a house.
+A solid budget is the foundation for financial health.
+An organized budget can help you track incoming and outgoing expenses, optimize the money you have, manage debt and save for future expenses, like a car or a house.

-Next, see how much you typically spend on nonessential expenses, like restaurant dining, entertainment and subscription services.
-While you don’t have to give up all non-essential spending, it is a good idea to figure out the maximum amount you want to spend on those expenses.
+Next, determine how much you spend on nonessential expenses, such as restaurant dining, entertainment and subscription services.
+While you don’t have to give up all nonessential spending, figure out the maximum amount you want to spend on those expenses.
 If you’re spending too much, look for opportunities to make cuts.

 Small spending changes — even canceling a subscription service or two — can add up over time.
-Cutting expenses can help you find funds to pay down debt, invest in retirement or bolster your emergency fund.
+Cutting expenses can free up cash to pay down debt, invest in retirement or bolster emergency savings.

 A budget isn’t about doing without; it’s a plan to help you afford the things that are most important to you.
 One way to budget is to try the 50/30/20 rule:

-- 50 percent of your budget for needs (housing, groceries, debt minimum payments).
+- 50 percent of your budget for needs, including housing, groceries and debt minimum payments.

-- 30 percent of your budget for wants (vacations, gym memberships, dining out).
+- 30 percent of your budget for wants, such as vacations, gym memberships and dining out.

 - 20 percent for savings and investments.